tiny-engines-code/tiny-engines-docs/developer-onboarding/onboarding-intro.md

 And they are often right -- because often it's not coding logic that soaks up the time ... it's everything else  ... and becoming efficient at that "everything else" is where a team can often gain efficiency and quality.

 For many of you this should be common knowledge or just a review.
-But it's "ok" to take a little time to sync with one another on how we approach subjects such as:
+But it's still "ok" to take a little time to sync with one another on how we approach subjects such as:

   - **Observability - how we trace and monitor the solution**
     - monitoring - New Relic, SignalFX